peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  exponent range of the result.
-If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags). <i>This parameter cannot be null, as the square root function's results are generally not exact for many inputs.</i> (Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).
+If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags). <i>This parameter can't be null, as the square root function's results are generally not exact for many inputs.</i> (Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).